repocho/raml-mocker/README.md

     }
 };
 ```
 As you could see the random generation is based on [faker], so the function to generate a specific format receives the faker object and the schema.
-You can use Faker for doing the logic (check the documentation).f
+You can use Faker for implementing the logic (check the documentation).

 And the RESULT in your callback
 ---